BjornBergdahl/THS/README.md

 ## Prerequisites and Installing

-If you use the same tools as us (below), set up your database and Tomcat/Glassfish server correctly you should be able to get the project running.
+If you use the same tools as us (below) and have set up your database and Tomcat/Glassfish server correctly, you should be able to get the project running.
 Although, make sure database passwords and addresses are correct for your setup.

 Also, initialize the /databas/THSDB.mwb script which creates the model, then fill the model with the test data in /databas/testdata and load the stored procedures in /databas/storedProcedures/ to your database.